telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 behavior could be changed in a later version.
 What's your opinion? :)

-Now, do the following exercise, based on what you know from [update entity](#update-entity): Do the following 4 updates in sequence, letting pass more than 5 seconds between one and the next (to avoid losing notifications due to throttling):
+Now, do the following exercise, based on what you know from [update entity](#update-entity): oerform the following four updates in sequence, letting pass more than 5 seconds between updates (to avoid losing notifications due to throttling):

 -   update Room1 temperature to 27: nothing happens, as temperature is